This is a three and 1/2 day course.

 - Line Directional Overcurrent, Distance, and Pilot Protection

 - Class Exercise: Transformer Differential Protection

 - Class Exercise: Transformer Overcurrent Protection

 - Class Exercise: Distribution System Protection Coordination

 Note: This course teaches fundamental knowledge but does not provide hands-on experience with SEL relays.
 Day 4 is only half a day.

 At the conclusion of this course, students can:

-A degree in electrical engineering or equivalent experience is required.
-In addition, PROT 403 requires completion of PROT 401: Protecting Power Systems for Engineers or the following:
+A degree in electrical engineering or equivalent experience is recommended.
+In addition, we recommend that you complete PROT 401: Protecting Power Systems for Engineers OR have the following:

-Recommended reading: We recommend any power system analysis book of your choosing that covers per-unit quantities, symmetrical components, and fault analysis
+Recommended reading: Any power system analysis book of your choosing that covers per-unit quantities, symmetrical components, and fault analysis.